earth-genome/wtl_service/README.md

 This project identifies stories that can be materially enhanced by satellite imagery.

-Requires API keys and environment variables for IBM Watson and Google Places.
+Requires API keys via environment variables for IBM Watson and Google Places.